naclonts/portfolio-blog/content/blog/database-analysis-using-openai-assistants/index.md

 ## Fact-Checking and Hallucinations

 As usual with AI tools, there can be hallucinations.
-This isn't a replacement for having a good understanding of your datamodel: the LLM can miss nuances that aren't explicitly called out.
+This tool isn't a replacement for having a good understanding of your data model: the LLM can miss nuances that aren't explicitly called out.

 Documentation pays off here.
 If you have a schema definition file where each table has a comment explaining its usage (and ideally, each field has the same), the LLM will use that to construct more accurate queries.